 - View a sample of our consultant contract.
 (There is a modified version of this for state entities.)

 - The nine-month contract period is based on the following milestones:

-- Detailed Work Plan, Survey Questionnaire, and Report Outline- Due two weeks after Notice to Proceed.
+- Stage 1 Deliverable: Detailed Work Plan, Survey Questionnaire, and Report Outline- Due two weeks after Notice to Proceed.

-- Report First Draft- Due four months after topic panel approval of work plan, questionnaire, proposed survey respondents, and report outline.
+- Stage 2 Deliveralbe: First Draft Report- Due four months after topic panel approval of work plan, questionnaire, proposed survey respondents, and report outline.

-- Report Second Draft- Due one month after consultant meeting with topic panel to review first draft report.
+- Stage 3 Deliverable: Second Draft Report- Due one month after consultant meeting with topic panel to review first draft report.

 TOTAL CONTRACT PERIOD: 9 Months

 - Principal investigators/consultant will be paid $35,000 on a fixed-fee basis.
-Approved travel to meetings is reimbursed.
 If PI/consultant meets the terms of the contract, including delivery of a publishable final draft within the nine month contract period, adjusted as necessary for any review delays, he/she will be paid an additional $5,000.
 To propose, please send a single pdf file containing a one-to-two page letter of interest, a resume providing your qualifications, and a statement that you can comply with the terms of our contract.
 This is the only requirement for expression of consultant interest.
-The file containing consultant letters of interest, resumes, and statements of compliance are to be submitted electronically by close of business, Thursday, March 20, 2014.
+The file containing consultant letters of interest, resumes, and statements of compliance are to be submitted electronically by close of business, March 2, 2015.
 Please submit to the Letters of Interest Web Portal.

 - For further information on the ACRP synthesis program and processes, see the Overview section of this Web site and the Instructions for Consultants Preparing Synthesis.
 If you require further information please contact Gail Staba at 202-334-2442, or by e-mail at email@example.com